What should I wear?

 GREENS AND SAND TRAPS: Golfers should repair divots on greens and fairways.
 Rakes should be placed INTO the sand traps, so that they are positioned parallel with the fairway.

-SCHEDULING A TEE TIME / PRO SHOP HOURS FOR SCHEDULING: Check with the Pro Shop for opening and closing times throughout the year and for the earliest time to schedule a tee time.
+SCHEDULING A TEE TIME / PRO SHOP HOURS FOR SCHEDULING: The Pro Shop is open Tuesday to Sunday, from 7:00 am to 5:00 pm year round.
+Contact the Pro Shop at (281) 816-4015 to schedule a tee time.

 REPORTING SCORES FOR HANDICAP PURPOSES: The Handicap Committee’s primary charge is to manage and monitor the GHIN handicap system.
-Its ultimate objective is to develop an all-inclusive culture at the Club which requires that all appropriate scores (both home and away) should be posted accurately and consistently for handicap purposes.
+Its ultimate objective is to develop an all-inclusive culture at the Club, which requires that all appropriate scores (both home and away) should be posted accurately and consistently for handicap purposes.
 If 13 or more holes are played, the player shall post an 18-hole score.
-If 7 to 12 holes are played the player shall post a nine-hole score.
-Throughout the year, the Committee will provide detailed information regarding handicaps and the posting of scores.
+If 7 to 12 holes are played the player shall post a 9-hole score.
+Throughout the year the Committee will provide detailed information regarding handicaps and the posting of scores.

-REPORTING DANGEROUS CONDITIONS ON THE GOLF COURSE AND IN CLUB HOUSE: Golfers are encouraged to report such things as holes in the ground that are hidden by high grass, cover plates that are missing from sprinkler heads, and any other types of potential hazards that should be corrected.
+REPORTING DANGEROUS CONDITIONS ON THE GOLF COURSE AND IN CLUBHOUSE: Golfers are encouraged to report such things as; holes in the ground that are hidden by high grass, cover plates that are missing from sprinkler heads, and any other types of potential hazards that should be corrected.
 You can describe the situation by making a written entry in a spiral notebook that is located in the Pro Shop.
 The Course Superintendent monitors the notebook and corrects the problem as soon as possible.
-Unsafe conditions and needed maintenance in the Club House should be reported to Jim Kennedy the Facilities Director.
-Call 930-4615 and request extension 241.
+Unsafe conditions and needed maintenance in the Clubhouse should be reported to the General Manager.

 ENFORCEMENT OF RULES REGARDING PLAYER’S BEHAVIOR AND AGE LIMITATIONS: Play on the course is governed by USGA Rules, with the exception of local rules which take precedence when printed on the scorecard or posted.
-The golf professional and course marshals are empowered to enforce all golf course rules.
-Violation of any golf rule may result in a fine and/or disciplinary letter being written to the player by the Manager.
+The Golf Professional and course Marshals are empowered to enforce all golf course rules.
+Violation of any golf rule may result in a fine and/or disciplinary letter being written to the player by the General Manager.
 Three such letters in the Member’s file are grounds for immediate suspension of golfing privileges.

 Children under the age of 18 are not allowed in the men’s and women’s card rooms without being accompanied by an adult.